-Public Network Adapters and IP Network Multipathing
+Public Network Adapters

 Clients make data requests to the cluster through the public network.
 Each cluster node is connected to at least one public network through a pair of public network adapters.
+The supported public network management (PNM) objects are the IPMP groups, trunk and DLMP link aggregations, and VNICs that are directly backed by link aggregations.

-Solaris Internet Protocol (IP) Network Multipathing software on Oracle Solaris Cluster provides the basic mechanism for monitoring public network adapters and failing over IP addresses from one adapter to another when a fault is detected.
+Oracle Solaris Internet Protocol network multipathing (IPMP) software on Oracle Solaris Cluster provides the basic mechanism for monitoring public network adapters and failing over IP addresses from one adapter to another when a fault is detected.
 Each node has its own IPMP configuration, which can be different from the configuration on other nodes.
 Public network adapters are organized into IP multipathing groups.
 Each multipathing group has one or more public network adapters.
 Each adapter in a multipathing group can be active.
 Alternatively, you can configure standby interfaces that are inactive unless a failover occurs.